1.800.221.5175

 world-day-of-prayer-for-the-care-of-creation

 We are all called to care for creation, and we can all answer this call.
+It is a part of our vocation as Catholics.
 No matter how young or old we are, each of us has influence over the world we call home.
 Children love to learn about and care for creation.
 By participating in the care of creation, children are empowered.
 Their innate sense of wonder, compassion, and empathy makes the theme of caring for creation especially relevant.

 Children love to learn about and care for creation.
 By participating in the care of creation, children are empowered.